Participating in the Lifelong Learning Plan

 We consider the LLP student to meet the disability conditions if one of the following situations applies:

-- the student cannot reasonably be expected to be enrolled as a full-time student because of a mental or physical impairment, and the student has submitted a signed letter from a medical doctor, an optometrist, a speech-language pathologist, an audiologist, an occupational therapist, a physiotherapist, or a psychologist stating this
+- the student cannot reasonably be expected to be enrolled as a full-time student because of a mental or physical impairment, and the student has submitted a signed letter from a medical doctor, a nurse practitioner, an optometrist, a speech-language pathologist, an audiologist, an occupational therapist, a physiotherapist, or a psychologist stating this

 - the student is entitled to the disability amount on line 31600 of the student's income tax and benefit return for the year of the LLP withdrawal